Helping you have a calm and relaxed pregnancy and birth

 How are you two years old????

-When I'm not being Bodhi Mama, you'll probably find me and my little family doing something outdoors related like tramping through the woods, going to the beach, and in all weathers!
+When I'm not being Bodhi Mama and a Singing Mama, you'll probably find me and my little family doing something outdoors related like tramping through the woods, going to the beach, and in all weathers!
 I love the stress release that gardening gives me...apart from when Bodhi digs my flowers up...!
 We've also not long bought our first home so my head is always buzzing with ideas for wallpaper and better storage...

 Oh, and I'm addicted to Air BnB - It's like the TV show 'Through the Keyhole' but you actually get to stay there!
 And I rescue Cacti from supermarkets...I can't walk by a poorly treated houseplant!